Welcome to Matrix Education

 I needed to completely level up my ability to read, analyse, and write.

-The first time I truly thought “I’ve got this” was the day of the Year 12 English exam.
+Honestly, the first time I truly thought “I’ve got this” was the day of the Year 12 English exam.

 I went into the English exam pretty relaxed.
 The surrounding teeth chattering and foot-tapping rolled off me like a drop of water rolling off a leaf’s waxy cuticle (sorry, I’m a Matrix Biology teacher by trade now, I had to).

-But, that wasn’t an instantaneous thing.
+But that wasn’t an instantaneous thing.

 Here’s what helped me go from a solid C+ to a raw 40 in VCE English.

-But I learnt from those mistakes and those scores slowly started to improve.
-I was still disappointed when I got my SACs back, but writing had become easier.
-With every essay, I added more tools to the kit.
+Across the middle part of the year, those C pluses started trending up towards B pluses.
+I was still disappointed initially when I got my SACs back, but writing had become less difficult.
+With every essay practice, I was adding more tools to the kit.

 If writing a whole essay feels impossible, start with one paragraph a week.